sarschu/CodeSwitching/README.md

 # CodeSwitching

-This repository contains a language ID and PoS system for Latin-Middle English + Training Pipeline for other languages It comes with trained models for Latin-Middle English but also enables you to retrain for other languages for which tree tagger models are available
+This repository contains a language ID and PoS system for Latin-Middle English + Training Pipeline for other languages It comes with trained models for Latin-Middle English but also enables you to retrain for other languages for which tree tagger models are available.
+The paper related to this system has been presented at  The 10th Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities held in conjunction with ACL 2016 in Berlin.

 # System requirements
 The system requirements are: